Cod, Atlantic Cod

 Most catches are by England, Wales, Northern Ireland and Republic of Ireland.

 Irish Sea fisheries are predominantly demersal trawling and seining.
 Demersal trawling for whitefish accounts for the majority of Irish Sea cod landings, followed by bycatch in Nephrops trawlers.
-Effort using fishing gear with ?100 mm mesh sizes is currently at a low level compared to historic activity.
+Effort using fishing gear with less than 100 mm mesh sizes is currently at a low level compared to historic activity.
 Trawling can have high levels of bycatch, although there are some measures in place to improve selectivity.
 It can also have significant habitat impacts.

 A seasonal closure of the spawning grounds for cod in the eastern and western Irish Sea between February and April was implemented in 2000 to protect vulnerable adults from fishing activities during the spawning period.
 The size of the closed area was subsequently reduced to cover only the western Irish Sea from 2001 onwards.
 Discarding in this fishery has been significant, and historically has comprised juveniles (see Management tab).
 The minimum conservation reference size for cod in EU waters is 35cm.
 The approximate size at which 50% of females first spawn is however 60 to 70cm.